Wales in the Roman era: Roman invasion and conquest

-There is uncertainty regarding which parts of Wales were invaded by the Romans prior to the conquest of Anglesey in AD 60.
-This uncertainty stems from a lack of written source material, with Tacitus as the only written source documenting this period.
+There is uncertainty regarding which parts of Wales were invaded by the Romans prior to the conquest of Anglesey in AD 60, due to a lack of written source material, with Tacitus as the only written source documenting this period.

 Tacitus records that a tribe had attacked a Roman ally in Britain.
 According to Tacitus, the tribe that was responsible for this incursion was the 'Decangi', which scholars associate with the Welsh Deceangli.
 The Romans responded swiftly, imposing restrictions upon all of the suspected tribes, then they began to move against the Deceangli.
-The Roman conquest of this tribe is predicted to have been between the years AD 48 or 49.
+The Roman conquest of this tribe is believed to have been between the years AD 48 or 49.

-Shortly following this, the Romans campaigned against the Silures tribe of south-eastern Wales which must have had previous encounters with the Roman army.
+Shortly following this, the Romans campaigned against the Silures tribe of south-eastern Wales, which must have had previous encounters with the Roman army.
 Due to the Silures' ferocity and insubordination, the Romans built a legionary fortress to suppress them.
-The Silures (and later the Ordovices) were led by Caratacus, a king who fled South-eastern England.
-Under Caratacus' rule, the Welsh fought the Romans in a pitched battle which resulted in the loss of all the Ordovician territory.
+The Silures (and later the Ordovices) were led by Caratacus, a king who had fled South-eastern England.
+Under Caratacus' rule, the Welsh fought the Romans in a pitched battle which led to the loss of all the Ordovician territory.
 This defeat was not crushing, and Caratacus continued to fight the Romans, defeating two auxiliary cohorts.
-Caratacus fled to the Queen of the Brigantes.
-Queen Cartimandua was loyal to the Romans and handed Caratacus over to Roman forces 51 AD.
+Caratacus fled to the Queen of the Brigantes, Cartimandua, who was loyal to the Romans and handed Caratacus over to Roman forces 51 AD.
 While dealing with all these problems, in AD 52, the Roman governor, Publius Ostorius Scapula, died.
-His death gave the Silures a respite before Scapula's successor, Didius Gallus, would arrive.
-In that time, the Silures defeated a Roman legion led by Manlius Valens.
+His death gave the Silures a respite before Scapula's successor, Didius Gallus, arrived.
+In that time, the Silures defeated a Roman legion led by Gaius Manlius Valens.